 Second, find out how you were dropped.

-Non-renewal occurs when a provider decides they no longer want to provide coverage once your term ends (typically every 6 months).
-They may make this decision for several reasons, but they will likely give you a heads up before the end of your term.
+Nonrenewal occurs when a provider decides they no longer want to provide coverage once your term ends (typically every six months).
+They may make this decision for several reasons, but they will likely give you a heads-up before the end of your term.

 Canceled coverage, on the other hand, drops coverage more immediately.
-Whereas you might have a month or more to compare auto insurance quotes under non-renewal, you will only have a week or so with cancellation.
-Most states require providers to deliver specific notice with 10-20 days’ warning.
+Whereas you might have a month or more to compare auto insurance quotes under nonrenewal, you will only have a week or so with cancellation.
+Most states require providers to deliver specific notice with a 10-20 days warning.

 Third, find a new auto insurance policy.

 Your next step is to compare auto insurance quotes and find a policy that fits your needs and budget.
-Considering your previous provider decided to drop coverage, it is probably smart to avoid applying with them again.
+Considering your previous provider decided to drop coverage, it’s probably smart to avoid applying with them again.

-However, in the case of a non-renewal, the insurance provider may offer you a different policy at a higher rate.
-You may have simply become a riskier driver.
+However, in the case of nonrenewal, the insurance provider may offer you a different policy at a higher rate.
+You may have become a riskier driver.

 Still, shopping around and seeing what options are available is important.
 Because your policy was canceled, you will likely be labeled as a riskier driver.

 You may no longer qualify for preferred or standard auto insurance rates.
-Instead, you will have to shop around for non-standard auto insurance.
+Instead, you will have to shop around for a company that offers non-standard auto insurance.
 Not every provider will offer coverage for risky drivers, and those who do will undoubtedly charge a higher rate.

 Don’t let your coverage lapse.